flightaware/kafkatcl/README.md

 * *$handle* **info** **brokers**

-REturn a list of all the brokers defined on the connected kafka cluster.
+Return a list of all the brokers defined on the connected kafka cluster.
 Each element is the IP address of the broker followed by a colon character followed by the port number of the broker, for example *10.3.7.3:9092*.

+* *$handle* **info** **partitions** *topic*

+Return the number of partitions defined for the specified topic.

 * *$handle* delete